savonet/blog/_posts/2024-02-10-video-canvas-and-ai.md

 Liquidsoap did not make it to FOSDEM this year, unfortunately.
 We had a nice example of advanced video use to present so here it is!

+The code presented in this article is available here: https://github.com/savonet/ai-radio

 ## The setup

 We are looking at a cleaned-up version of a code that has been contributed by several members of the awesome [Azuracast](https://www.azuracast.com/) project.
 We've been good friend